 What is PSD2?

 PSD2 (Payment Services Directive) is an EU Directive on payment services.
 Its regulations were incorporated into the Polish legal order through the amendment of the Payment Services Act.
-What do these changes mean to you?
+What are the goals of PSD2?

 PSD2 [Directive (EU) 2015/2366 of the European Parliament and of the Council of 25 November 2015 on payment services in the internal market] is an answer to development of technology as well as new payment services.
 PSD2, with its regulations incorporated into the Polish legal order through the amendment of the Payment Services Act, i.a. will allow a single payments market to be created in the EU, assure safety of your transactions and protection of finances.
 Apart from that it also introduces a new category of service providers known as TPP (Third Party Providers) who will be able to provide additional services e.g. if you agree, they will be able to get access to information about your account, order processing of payments and check availability of funds on your account.